 What is your application deadline?

-For an entering freshman student, the fall priority deadline is August 1.
+For an entering freshman student, the fall priority deadline to apply is August 1 and spring priority deadline is December 1.

 For an entering transfer student, the fall priority deadline is August 1 and the spring priority deadline is December 1.

 What is your scholarship process and deadline?

 Any entering freshman wishing to be considered for academic scholarships must be admitted to the university by February 1st of their senior year.
 There is not a separate application; the admission application serves as your scholarship application.
 However, the Montevallo Ambassador Program Scholarship (M.A.P.S.) requires a résumé and potential interview on campus.
 Please visit the Scholarships page to learn more.

 A student transferring from a two-year community college must be admitted by June 1 prior to enrolling in the fall term.